CSCfi/csc-user-guide/docs/apps/qgis.md

 It is also possible to access QGIS functionalities from Python without an graphical user interface with the [PyQGIS](https://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/) library

+!!! note
+    Do not run long CPU intensive jobs on the login nodes!
+This means you can't run computationally intensive analysis on graphical user interfaces on Puhti until interactive Puhti-shells are made available later in 2019.
+Use the batch job system on Puhti or run analysis on taito-shell.

 ## License and citing

 QGIS is licensed under the GNU General Public License.
 QGIS is an official project of the Open Source Geospatial Foundation (OSGeo).